TechnoMageKOMT/Programming_Notes/JavaScript/D_Arrays.md

 # Arrays

+## What is an iterable?

+Any object that can be looped over with a for loop.
+I.e., Any object that can be iterated over.
+Not all iterables are arrays.
+Refer: NodeList, String, Map, Set.

+## Array-like objects

+Objects that have a length property and use indexes to access items.
+Again, not all array-like objects are arrays.
+See NodeList and Strings.

+## What is an array?

 Arrays are ordered lists of data.
 They can contain any type of data, even other arrays or objects etc. It is furthermore possible to have different types of data in the same array.

 Individual elements are accesed by bracket notation just like strings.
 The .length property also applies.